SpineEventEngine/BuildSpeed/README.md

 The declarations are split into several identical packages which only differ in names.
 This allows us to have more data for testing build tool performance.

-## Local usage
+## Manual usage

-To use this repo locally, follow these steps.
+To use this repo locally for one-time tests, follow these steps.

 1. Add the repo as a Git submodule to your project.
 2. Copy the `settings.gradle.kts.template` file as `settings.gradle.kts`.